 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have stomach pain that has not been diagnosed or if you have or have ever had ulcers (sores in the lining of your stomach or intestine), diverticulitis (swelling of the lining of the large intestine), a low number of white blood cells, anemia (a lower than normal number of red blood cells), herpes zoster (shingles; a rash that can occur in people who have had chickenpox in the past), cancer, liver disease including hepatitis B or hepatitis C, or kidney disease.
+- tell your doctor if you have stomach pain that has not been diagnosed or if you have or have ever had ulcers (sores in the lining of your stomach or intestine), diverticulitis (swelling of the lining of the large intestine), a low number of white blood cells, anemia (a lower than normal number of red blood cells), liver disease, or kidney disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking baricitinib, call your doctor.

 - tell your doctor if you are breastfeeding.
 You should not breastfeed while taking baricitinib and for 4 days after your final dose.

 - tell your doctor if you have recently received or are scheduled to receive any vaccinations.
 Do not have any vaccinations during your treatment without talking to your doctor.